 DOMINANT BLUE EYES AND WAARDENBURG SYNDROME

 There are various genes involved in white spotting and in blue-eyes.
-KIT gene mutations are known to cause various forms of white spotting, bicolour and solid white in cats.
-Some researchers class KIT gene mutations as part of the Waardenburg Syndrome (WS) group.
+The best known are the KIT gene mutations which cause various forms of white spotting, bicolour and solid white in cats.
+In 2024, Marie Aibtbol et al identified PAX3 gene mutations as the cause of the Dominant Blue Eyes trait.
+In humans, a PAX3 mutation is associated with Waardenburg syndrome.
+Not all PAX3 mutations are the same and the effects depend on the type of mutation.
+Because Waardenburg syndrome is associated with white markings and blue eyes, some researchers also class KIT gene mutations as part of the Waardenburg Syndrome (WS) group.
 If KIT mutations are classed as types of Waardenburg syndrome, complete with potential deafness, then all bicolour cats and all solid white cats are Waardenburg Syndrome cats!

 Currently the mutations involved in the various "dominant blue eye" (DBE) mutations are not fully identified and catalogued, but they are known to be forms of white spotting.
 In some DBE mutations there is a distinctive pattern of white marking e.g. white tail tip with white toes, white forequarters and coloured hindquarters.
 In others, the white spotting is localised to the eyes; the eyes are part of the embryo surface so absence of melanin at that location of the skin surface gives rise to blue eyes.

-Marie Abitbol in France has found the chromosome for at least one form of DBE and is working to identify the gene involved.
-In 2023 Marie Abitbol isolated mutations on one chromosome for 2 of the DBE lines (Roxi's and Seymour's); these mutations are not in exactly the same area.
+In 2024 Marie Abitbol in France identified at least one mutation behind DBE (in the Celestial breed).
+In 2023 she isolated mutations for 2 DBE lines (Roxi's and Seymour's lines); these mutations are not in exactly the same area.
+The "Roxi" gene is a PAX3 mutation named DBECEL.
 For a 3rd line of DBE cats, the gene is completely different.
 This is why the different mutations should not be bred together.
 The different markings seen in breeding lines developed from different foundation cats indicates there are different mutations of the gene.
 Breeders in Russia and Ukraine have worked out that the different mutations should not be bred together as this increases the chance of side-effects such as deafness, black/very dark irises and premature greying.

 - DBE has occurred spontaneously in unrelated cats in multiple countries hence there are likely to be a variety of mutations and they should not all be lumped into the Waardenburg Type 2A category until the different mutations are identified.